Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 7. Local_Meta_Expr inherit all this behavior from `te::pipe_<...>`.
 It could have been a typedef or an alias template, but I wanted to show that it doesn't affect the behavior.
 8. This is the closest I can get to range-like syntax for manipulating types

-If you squeeze you're eye a little and replace some commas with the pipe operator | , you can see that it's very similar to the range syntax.
+If you squeeze you're eye a little and replace some commas with the pipe operator `|` , you can see that it's very similar to the range syntax.

-I would even go as far the the most different synthax between the two libraries is that I wrap the functions in  std::range::view namespace in my template template `te::pipe_`.
+### Let's show a comparaison

 ```C++
     // range library to double each int values in a container and calculate the summation